 Paranormal Pets Interview with Dusty Rainbolt

 Dusty Rainbolt is the host of the fascinating podcast Paranormal Pets on PetLifeRadio.com where she discusses topics such as spiritual animal encounters, cryptozoology and haunted locations where you can find animal ghosts.
 Dusty is also author of several nonfiction and fiction books including Ghost Cats, Kittens for Dummies, and All The Marbles among others.
-In this exclusive interview, Dusty sits down with LoveToKnow to discuss the topic of paranormal pets.
+In this exclusive interview, Dusty sits down with LoveToKnow to discuss the topic of paranormal pets and ghost pets.

 Personal Paranormal Pets Experience